 Medications: If you continue to experience daytime sleepiness after treatment for your obstructive sleep apnea, your doctor may prescribe medications to reduce sleepiness.

 Surgery or other procedures: The goal of surgery for obstructive sleep apnea is to prevent blockage of the upper airway during sleep.
 Surgery is usually considered only if other therapies haven’t been effective or haven’t been appropriate options for you.
 Surgical options may include removal of tissue from the back of your mouth and top of your throat as well as your tonsils and adenoids through a process called UPPP.
-Doctors at GIN often do this with a laser (laser-assisted UPPP) or with radiofrequency energy (radiofrequency ablation) to treat snoring.
+Doctors at BRAINS often do this with a laser (laser-assisted UPPP) or with radiofrequency energy (radiofrequency ablation) to treat snoring.
 These procedures don’t treat obstructive sleep apnea, but they may reduce snoring.

 Jaw surgery: In this procedure, called maxillomandibular advancement, the upper and lower parts of your jaw are moved forward from the rest of your facial bones.
 This enlarges the space behind the tongue and soft palate, making obstruction less likely.

 Surgical opening in the neck: You may need this form of surgery if other treatments have failed and you have severe, life-threatening obstructive sleep apnea.
 In this procedure, called a tracheostomy, your surgeon makes an opening in your neck and inserts a metal or plastic tube through which you breathe.
 Air passes in and out of your lungs, bypassing the blocked air passage in your throat.

 Implants: The Pillar procedure is a minimally invasive treatment that involves placement of three tiny polyester rods in the soft palate.
 These inserts stiffen and support the tissue of the soft palate and reduce upper airway collapse and snoring.
 This treatment is recommended only for people with mild obstructive sleep apnea.